 Positive relationships are essential to good learning.
 The general aim of the school is to provide an atmosphere of mutual respect and collective responsibility.
 Pupils, parents/carers and staff all have an important part to play in producing and sustaining this positive ethos.
-The rules of the school are of a common sense nature, bearing in mind the interest and safety of all concerned.
+The expectations of the school are of a common sense nature, bearing in mind the rights, interest and safety of all concerned.

-Our school rules are as follows:-
+Our school expectations are as follows:-

-- Behave
+- Behave Bi modhail

-- Be honest
+- Be honest Bi onaireach

 - Be responsible

-- Be co-operative
+Bi ciallach

 - Be helpful

+Bi cuideachail

+- Be respectful

+Seall Spèis